mkallat/AutoHeat/README.md

 ## Configuration

-`src/config.json` need to be set before the use:
+`src/config.json` need to be set before use:
 - bridgeuser: User key that you get from the `https://<bridge ip address>/debug/clip.html`
 - owmkey: API key from OpenWeatherMap
 - server: Address of the server machine that hosts the Flask application